 Notably, Neuro-Ophthalmology Service Director Joseph Rizzo, MD, co-founded the Boston Retinal Implant Project—a consortium that is developing an artificial retina that could restore vision to patients with certain retinal diseases.

-Most of our clinical research focuses on the diagnosis of blinding conditions due to retinal or optic nerve damage.
-In particular, we aim to improve the diagnostic accuracy of disorders of the optic nerve, especially optic neuritis and ischemic optic neuropathy.
-We also maintain a broad interest in other disorders that involve the brain.
-This includes a long-standing interest in the diagnosis and management of patients with giant cell arteritis and idiopathic intracranial hypertension, and visual disorders that affect circadian rhythms.
+Most of our clinical research focuses on improving the diagnosis of blinding conditions, such as neuritis and ischemic optic neuropathy, which are caused by retinal or optic nerve damage.
+We also study other disorders that involve the brain (e.g., giant cell arteritis and idiopathic intracranial hypertension), and visual disorders that affect circadian rhythms.

-- New treatment development, which helps restore vision to patients who are blind from retinal or optic nerve diseases
+New treatment development: To restore vision to patients who are blind from retinal or optic nerve diseases

 Make An Appointment Today!

 or Use Our Simple Online Form to Give Us Feedback

 We welcome your comments and feedback.
 Please include contact information if you'd like a response.